visionthex/SANS2022-Holiday-Hack-Challange/The Tolkien Ring.md

 After some digging, I was able to find the country code.
 It was reference under `Transport Layer Security > TLSv1.2 Record Layer: Handshake Protocol > Handshake Protocol: Certificate > Certificate: ASCII Hash > signedCertificate > subject: rdnSequence (0) > rndSequence: > RDNSequence Item: with CounryName = [IE, IL, SS, US]`

-To find the Country Codes I referenced the ISO3166 to convert the codes to an actual name of the Country that it references to: Online Browsing Platform (OBP) ISO.org The countries that corresponds to the RDNSequence Country Names: [IE = Ireland, IL = Israel, SS = South Sudan, US = United States]
+To find the Country Codes I referenced the ISO3166 to convert the codes to an actual name of the Country that it references to: [Online Browsing Plateform (OBP) ISO.org](https://www.iso.org/obp/ui/#search) The countries that corresponds to the RDNSequence Country Names: [IE = Ireland, IL = Israel, SS = South Sudan, US = United States]

 Is the host infected?
 This would definitely be a Yes, that the host is infected.

+<h3 id="windows">Windows Event Logs</h3>

+Grinchum successfully downloaded his keylogger and has gathered the `admin credent[0/0]`.
+We think he used PowerShell to find the Lembanh recipe and steal our secret ingredient.
+Luckily, we enabled PowerShell auditing and have exported the Windows PowerShell logs to a flat text file.
+Please help me analyze this file and answer my questions.
+Ready to being the epic quest?
+I am always ready to solve questions that need to be answered.

+What month/day/year did the attack take place?
+This would be around 12/24/2022 where there was a suspicious Remote Execution Command.